 Class C campers are a good compromise between the other two classes.
 Class C campers have more room like a Class A, but are smaller like a Class B because they’re built on a truck chassis.
 You can rent a Class C motorhome in Orlando for about $195 a night.
 If you rent for a week, you’d pay $181 a night, and when you rent for a month you’ll pay $167 a night.

 Orlando has so much to offer!
 You could spend your entire trip enjoying Disney World and other nearby amusement parks like Universal Studios.
 You can explore the city’s art and culture.
 Or you can be at the ocean in just about an hour, and enjoy a day on the sand.

-There are unique and beautiful options for US national and state parks in Florida and in the neighboring states.
-Big Cypress National Reserve Florida is one great option nearby Orlando.
-Big Cypress National Reserve Florida is a freshwater swamp along Florida’s southwest coast that supports marine estuaries.
+There are unique and beautiful options for US national parks in Florida and in the neighboring states.

+If you're traveling down south of Orlando, Big Cypress National Preserve is a great place to visit.
+Big Cypress National Preserve is a freshwater swamp along Florida’s southwest coast that supports marine estuaries.
 It has a mixture of temperate and tropical plants, and it is home to wildlife, including the Florida panther.
-You can partake in many different types of activities.
-The park is designated an International Dark Sky Place by the International Dark-Sky Association (IDA), so you can experience the night without any artificial light pollution.

 Walt Disney World Park is perhaps the most popular place to visit in Orlando.
 The iconic Magic Kingdom, Epcot’s Spaceship Earth, Hollywood Studios, and Animal Kingdom offer multiple delights for every member of the family to enjoy day after day.
 However, other attractions nearby include Discovery Cove, Sea World, Universal Studios Florida, and Volcano Bay.